HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ## Accessibility on the mobile web

-Mobile devices are cheaper, lighter, and more portable than computers, so they house a lot of potential to help populations that have historically been ignored or marginalized by technology, often with only minor tweaks to a site’s accessibility.
-[According to Google](https://web.dev/accessibility/#what-is-accessibility), true accessibility on the web means that “the site's content is available, and its functionality can be operated by literally anyone.”
+Mobile devices are cheaper, lighter, and more portable than computers, so they house a lot of potential to help populations that have historically been ignored or marginalized by technology, often with only minor tweaks to a site’s accessibility. <a hreflang="en" href="https://web.dev/accessibility/#what-is-accessibility">According to Google</a>, true accessibility on the web means that “the site's content is available, and its functionality can be operated by literally anyone.”
 In a more detailed explanation, Google offers that:

 <blockquote>
   Accessibility, then, refers to the experience of users who might be outside the narrow range of the "typical" user, who might access or interact with things differently than you expect.
 Specifically, it concerns users who are experiencing some type of impairment or disability - and bear in mind that that experience might be non-physical or temporary.
 </blockquote>

 Web accessibility and mobile web accessibility are evolving in their importance and prevalence in the conversations and general consciousness of the web as a whole.
-Building more accessible sites will [allow the mobile web to reach more users](https://moz.com/blog/seo-and-accessibility-introduction) and potential customers for businesses online.
+Building more accessible sites will <a hreflang="en" href="https://moz.com/blog/seo-and-accessibility-introduction">allow the mobile web to reach more users</a> and potential customers for businesses online.
 It will also help position information and associated brands as inclusive and in-touch with the needs of _all users_ rather than perpetuating insensitivity and further marginalization by only considering the _average user_.

 Accessibility concerns can be broken down into three types: situational, temporary, and permanent.
 In most cases, it is possible to imagine circumstances in which an aspect of web accessibility is critical for someone with a permanent impairment while also being incredibly useful for people with situational or temporary impairments.
-And while it is not explicitly rewarding aspects of accessibility with rankings, meeting web accessibility standards often has the side benefit of [improving organic rankings](https://searchengineland.com/seo-accessibility-tips-deaf-disabled-386577) in Google search results.
+And while it is not explicitly rewarding aspects of accessibility with rankings, meeting web accessibility standards often has the side benefit of <a hreflang="en" href="https://searchengineland.com/seo-accessibility-tips-deaf-disabled-386577">improving organic rankings</a> in Google search results.

-The [W3C](https://www.w3.org/TR/mobile-accessibility-mapping/) summarizes the basic tenets of accessibility in four groups of concerns, which make the website: _perceivable_ (something you can see or hear), _operable_ (buttons and gestures you can use), _understandable_ (layout and presentation concerns), and _robust_ (ability to enter and submit forms and information).
+The <a hreflang="en" href="https://www.w3.org/TR/mobile-accessibility-mapping/">W3C</a> summarizes the basic tenets of accessibility in four groups of concerns, which make the website: _perceivable_ (something you can see or hear), _operable_ (buttons and gestures you can use), _understandable_ (layout and presentation concerns), and _robust_ (ability to enter and submit forms and information).
 The elements that we focus on here fall mostly under the _perceivable_ and _operable_ groups, including: color contrast, tap targets, and zooming and scaling.

 It is possible that the increased focus on mobile accessibility will reframe the function and importance of mobile and digital communication, especially if it helps us to reassert the humanity of digital technology and communication.
 This is particularly important in cultures where the increased digital connectivity may actually be perpetuating isolation and a lack of real-world connectivity.
 Making the mobile web more accessible should have a direct and indirect positive impact on mobile technology and society at large.